yongri-li/paleo-on-the-go/README.md

-# Shopify Starter
+# Paleo On The Go

-Starter repository for Shopify theme development
+Built from the Scoutside Starter repository for Shopify theme development

 ## Features